Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): is a sound approximation, a.k.a., borrow-checker for LLBC

 Symbolic values and region abstractions are the two key ingredients that turn LLBC into \llbcs, its symbolic counterpart.
-Symbolic values behave as expected: as we increment \li+pz+ (line 8), we simply learn that \li+pz+ points to a fresh symbolic value $\sigma'$ (step 0).
-Region abstractions can be transformed according to specific rules; we show a few intuitive ones, namely: a loan inside a region abstraction can be ended like any regular loan (step 1); a borrow inside a region abstraction cannot be directly terminated, however region abstraction themselves can be terminated provided they don't contain loans anymore (\Rule{Reorg-End-Abs}), handing the borrows being held back to the caller, inside fresh (ghost) anonymous variables (step 2).
-Previous LLBC rules also apply over symbolic values, meaning a borrow can be terminated and the loan originator regains the value, albeit a symbolic one (step 3), thus allowing the assert to borrow-check.
+Symbolic values behave as expected: as we increment $pz$ (line~\lnref{choose:assign}), we simply learn that $pz$ points to a fresh symbolic value $\sigma'$ (step 0).
+Region abstractions can be transformed according to specific rules; we show a few intuitive ones, namely: a loan inside a region abstraction can be ended like any regular loan (step 1, where we invalidate $pz$); a borrow inside a region abstraction cannot be directly terminated, however region abstraction themselves can be terminated provided they don't contain loans anymore (\Rule{Reorg-End-Abs}), handing all the borrows being held back to the caller, inside fresh (ghost) anonymous variables (step 2, where we get access back to the borrows of $x$ and $y$); as the values of $x$ and $y$ might have been modified by \li+choose+ or through the borrow $pz$, we introduce fresh symbolic values ($\sigma_x$ and $\sigma_y$) when putting those borrows back in the environment.
+Previous LLBC rules also apply over symbolic values, meaning a borrow can be terminated and the loan originator regains the value, albeit a symbolic one (step 3, where we regain access to $x$ by ending $\ell_x$), thus allowing the assert to borrow-check.
+We could also regain access to $y$ by ending $\ell_y$; we do not do so as it is not necessary.

+The rules applying to region abstractions encode the contracts enforced by function signatures; in the present case with \li+choose+ we get that: for as long as the borrow $pz$ is alive, $x$ and $y$ are borrowed and thus inaccessible; if we want to retrieve access to $x$ or $y$, we have to end $pz$ first (step 1), which gives us access back to \emph{both} the borrows of $x$ and $y$ at the same time (step 2), in return allowing us to get access back to $x$ and $y$ (step 3), albeit with (potentially) updated values.